No Result

 1. Emotional Triggers

-Atmosphere works because it activates the limbic system, the brain’s emotional center.
-A dimly lit alley described with dripping water and echoing footsteps can raise heart rates, even though readers know they’re safe in bed.
+Atmosphere has a powerful effect because it activates the limbic system, the emotional center of the brain.
+A dimly lit alley described with dripping water and echoing footsteps can raise heart rates, even though readers know they are safe in bed.

 2. Building Empathy

-Atmospheric details help readers empathize with characters.
-For example, describing how a widow notices the cold emptiness of her bed deepens emotional connection without direct exposition.
+Describing atmospheric details helps readers connect with characters emotionally.
+For instance, when a widow perceives the cold emptiness of her bed, it deepens the emotional connection without direct exposition.

 3. Subliminal Impact